 - Snippets: Short, sharp first-person accounts, usually under 500 words.
 They might be submitted by the person involved or curated by someone else.
 Sometimes they stand alone; sometimes they come in themed series.

-- Memoirs: Longer personal narratives, two to three times the length of a snippet.
+- Memoirs: Longer personal narratives, often triple or quadruple the length of a snippet.
 These dive deeper into a particular episode, emotion, or journey.

 - Features: These are journalism-style pieces where the writer embarks on a pursuit of wonder fueled by uncommon curiosity and sets out to answer a specific question no one else has lost sleep over.